Code-Institute-Org/html-css-project/sample-full-stack-capstone-readme.md

 - **Notice Management:** Create, view, update, and delete notices with ease.
 - **User Authentication:** Secure login/logout functionality for managing user access.
 - **Inclusivity Notes:**
-  - Features include ARIA labels for screen readers and logical tab order to support keyboard navigation.
+  - Features include ARIA labels and `alt` attributes on images for screen readers.

 ## Deployment
 - **Platform:** Heroku
 - **High-Level Deployment Steps:**
+  1. Clone the repository
-  1. Set up the Heroku environment with a PostgreSQL database.
+  2. Set up the Heroku environment with a PostgreSQL database.
-  2. Configure environment variables for sensitive data (e.g., secret keys).
+  3. Configure environment variables for sensitive data (e.g., secret keys).
-  3. Deploy using Heroku Git or GitHub integration.
+  4. Deploy using Heroku Git or GitHub integration.
 - **Verification and Validation:**
   - Tested the deployed application against the development environment for consistent functionality and design.
-  - Verified accessibility using tools such as Axe and manual testing.
+  - Verified accessibility using tools such as Lighthouse and manual testing.
 - **Security Measures:**
   - Sensitive data is stored in environment variables.
   - DEBUG mode is disabled in the production environment to enhance security.

-## AI Implementation and Orchestration

 ## AI Implementation and Orchestration